degero/azure-terraform/scripts/administrators/README.md

 # Administrator setup

 These script allow setup in Azure / Github for multiple environment terraform state and plan storage as well as user managed identities that GitHub can use to access storage and deploy terraform.
-You can adjust which environments to setup and add more/re-run later.
 There are 2 github environments per target environment allowing separate control over terraform plan and apply.

 See the notes on the [setup-github-environments.sh](#setup-github-environmentssh) before running the next steps.